Skip To Main Content

 School Nurse

-• Clean and disinfect surfaces or objects.
-Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
+• Clean and disinfect surfaces: Regularly clean frequently touched surfaces at home, school, and work—especially when someone is sick.

 GARRETT'S LAW: